 4.9.1 General

-This clause contains basic procedures for the interaction of 5GMSd-Aware Application and the Media Player through M7d (UE Media Player) interface.
+This clause contains the procedures for the interaction between the 5GMSd-Aware Application or the Media Session Handler and the Media Player through the M7d API.
 Details are provided in clause 13.

 4.9.2 Metrics reporting procedures